StMather/DnDHelper/README.txt

 I chose to use React JS, axios, HTML and CSS.

 Features I hope to implement in the future:
 In the future I would like to add players to the dungeon master page with information that would be usefull for the dungeon master.
 Damage on the monsters, removing monsters.
 I also want to add Spells, Rules and Conditons for easy look up of buried infromation.
 I would like to make the spells on the player page lilited to the character level so there are not as many for lower lever players.
+Make magic armors work and program know cantrips.

 (Optional) Challenges i faced:
 React, Api calls and waiting for results, React rendering, passing information around in React.